U-CECE: A Universal Multi-Resolution Framework for Conceptual Counterfactual Explanations: Experimental Analysis

 Finally, we evaluate the performance of U-CECE-Inductive, utilizing all unsupervised GNN models that can intuitively be adapted to the inductive setup.
 As detailed in our methodology, the inductive regime offers a significant computational advantage: by pretraining on a massive unlabeled corpus, counterfactual identification is reduced to a single inference pass, eliminating the need for labels or task-specific training.
 To this end, a detailed evaluation of the U-CECE-Inductive framework across all unsupervised autoencoder architectures and their respective GNN backbones is presented in Table \ref{tab:inductive-detailed-summary}.
-Comparing these zero-shot inductive results with the previously detailed transductive baselines reveals a striking trend: the inductive models consistently match or exceed their transductive counterparts in global ranking fidelity.
-For example, on CUB, the inductive SCENIR and ARVGA-GCN achieve nDCG@4 scores of 0.328 and 0.332, respectively—distinctly outperforming transductive SCENIR (0.308).
-This suggests that large-scale pretraining allows the engines to learn a highly robust global ranking structure, regardless of the specific autoencoder formulation.
+Comparing these strict zero-shot inductive results with the previously detailed transductive baselines reveals a nuanced and highly encouraging trend: despite having never been updated on the target test topologies, the inductive models maintain highly competitive global ranking fidelity.
+For example, on the CUB dataset, the inductive ARVGA-GCN and SCENIR models achieve nDCG@4 scores of 0.325 and 0.320 respectively, effectively matching or slightly outperforming the transductive ones.
+This suggests that large-scale unsupervised pretraining allows the engines to learn a robust global semantic manifold that generalizes well to entirely unseen queries.

-However, a subtle trade-off exists regarding exact retrieval.
-In highly dense environments like VG-DENSE, domain-specific transductive supervision retains a slight edge in Top-1 precision (e.g., transductive SCENIR achieves P@1 = 0.090 compared to its inductive counterpart's 0.086), better isolating exact targets within complex local neighborhoods.
-Yet, despite this zero-shot evaluation, the inductive suite maintains highly competitive semantic costs.
-Notably, the inductive GFA-GIN model on VG-DENSE actually improves upon the semantic cost of its transductive version (dropping $\overline{GED}$ from 129.86 to 128.406).
-This indicates that the generalized inductive space naturally avoids the topologically short but semantically noisy shortcuts more typical of transductive autoencoders, ultimately yielding counterfactuals that are logically sound.